muratk3n/thirdwave/en/README.md

 ---

-Russian media is busy with an idea that dipshits in Tiggerland became Britain's playthings in a Great Game Part II (albeit with less great actors such as UK).
+Russian media is busy with an idea that dipshits in Tiggerland became Britain's playthings in a Great Game Part II (albeit with less "great" actors such as UK).
 They are being used to bother / disturb the Russia, EU, Greece, even Cyprus for the fear that if things calmed down the UK bases there would be called into question.
 Interesting